 Like most of the medical treatments for asthma, essential oils can also be delivered by way of inhalation.
 Research has already shown that aromatherapy has plenty of benefits such as improving the physical, spiritual, and emotional well-being.

 You can use diffusers to get the oils airborne and into your system.
 Or you could go for simple dry evaporation where you add a few drops of essential oil to a tissue and release it in the air.
 Below is a quick recipe for both mild and advanced cases of asthma.

 Best Essential Oil Recipes For Relief In Asthma

-Prior to using essential oils for the treatment of asthma, it is recommended that you do a sniff test first.
+Prior to using essential oils for the treatment of asthma, I would recommend that you do a sniff test first.
 Just sniff the essential oil you plan to use to see if you get an allergic response to it.
-In case there is a problem, drop the idea of using that essential oil.
-With that said, here are some of the best essential oil recipes that have been proven to effective in cases of asthma:
+With that said, here are some of the best essential oil recipes that have been proven effective in cases of asthma.

 1. Asthma Inhalation Rub

-Mix the components well.
+Mix the ingredients well.
 Rub on throat and chest after a warm shower, especially before hitting the bed.